apache/arrow/docs/source/format/Changing.rst

 Changing the Apache Arrow Format Specification
 ==============================================

 **Cross-language** compatibility is important in Apache Arrow.
-To keep it, we use the following process when dealing with changes to the format (files in `<https://github.com/apache/arrow/tree/main/format>`_):
+To maintain it, we use the following process when dealing with changes to the format (files in `<https://github.com/apache/arrow/tree/main/format>`_):